4600BinaryBots/teleop/README.md

-teleop
+Teleop
 ======

-Our driver controlled code
+Our driver controlled code.
+This is a WIP as our robot is not finished.